Yes, stress makes you hungry and now we know why.

 Researchers wanted to take this one step farther.
 Because we know that stress is tied to excess weight and excess weight is a source of stress, they wondered if the stress-ghrelin response was different in people experiencing overweight and obesity.
 They found that people with excess weight tended to have even higher levels of ghrelin that lasted even longer than stressed people without excess weight.
 It’s not clear right now which comes first: increased ghrelin in response to weight or increased weight in response to ghrelin, but there certainly seems to be a correlation.

 It's important to find ways to reduce stress.
-Research demonstrates that stress affects our health and can lead to weight gain.
-Start today and incorporate stress reduction in to your daily routine.
+Research demonstrates that stress affects our health in many ways and can lead to weight gain.
+Find ways to Incorporate stress reduction into your daily routine.